VladGhelbere/True-RPG/README.md

 # True-RPG

 Python Console Game
-This repository is a WORK IN PROGRESS
-Game will play as a simple console rpg with a lot of logic behind it.
+Game will play as a simple console rpg.